 Here are a few examples:

-We’ve added a 10% discount popup to our pricing page for first-time visitors to the page.
+At one point, we added a 10% discount popup for first-time visitors to a services page.
 It’s only displayed once, and it gives potential customers the chance to give us their email address for 10% off their first month with us.
 The discount is valid for 30 days, so visitors can enter their email address to lock-down the discount and then make their purchasing decision later.

 Testing Your Popups